 Damage is frequently done to characters that should hurt or incapacitate them, but is easily shaken off.
 Nobody ever breaks a rib or other bones unless that specific broken bone becomes important later on.

 This isn't Super Toughness or Nigh-Invulnerability, where the character is supernaturally protected from harm.
-This is the ability to shrug off blows that would disintegrate a human body when you technically shouldn't be able to so Robots, Mutants, Mages, Ki using Martial Artists, etc. do not count.
+This is the ability to shrug off blows that would disintegrate a human body when you technically shouldn't be able to do so.
+Robots, Mutants, Mages, Ki using Martial Artists, etc. do not count.
 Having a story-enabled reason for not being a bloody smear immediately takes one out of the running for this trope.

 Certain Required Secondary Powers may also induce this and it is particularly true for Super Hero characters to have "increased strength and endurance" in their portfolio, even if never outright explained or stated.
 How else can someone whose sole power is throwing flame take being thrown off a multi-story building as no big deal?
 The line gets fuzzy between Badass Normal and Charles Atlas Superpower where somehow a "normal" person has become invulnerable to the effects of Real Life by willing themselves uninjured.
 Modern special effects are somewhat to blame for this, as they frequently up the forces involved to look more dramatic.
 This sometimes approaches cartoon-esque extremes, such as a person getting smashed through concrete or brick walls and being able to get right back up again with only negligible injury.

 By extension, blunt damage, concussions, and other side effects of "non-lethal" fights or a Tap on the Head never have unintended fatal consequences — death can only happen with intentionally-lethal weapons, like swords or guns.
 Even with normally-lethal weapons, the hero may intentionally inflict flesh wounds instead of shooting to kill.